Hail the Usurper!

 Jarls of Orkney and the Shetland Islands, 965-1091 AD

-Thorfinn Skullsplitter r.965-979, Son of Torf, a feared and respected Thrall of many sea-born raids and battles against Alban and Moravian thegns.
-It was said that he killed nearly one thousand men in his lifetime and that the plunder he took in summer raids could have overfilled every chest and treasury in the kingdoms.
-Thorfinn had five sons, Arnfinn, Ljot, Hlodvir, Erik, and Skula as well as five daughters.
+Thorfinn Skullsplitter r.965-979, Son of Torf, a feared and respected Thrall of many sea-born raids and battles against Alban and Moravian thanes.
+It was said that Thorfinn killed nearly one thousand men in his lifetime and that the plunder he took in summer raids could have overfilled every chest and treasury in the known kingdoms.
+He killed two sons of King Eric Bloodaxe, King of Norway and King of Northumbria, after they raided the Orkney isles and committed great excesses against his people.
+He ruled until old age.
+Thorfinn had five sons, Arnfinn, Ljot, Hlodvir, Erik, and Skula, as well as five daughters.

 Arnfinn r.979-982 Eldest son of Thorfinn Skullsplitter who was known for his courage and prowess with battle axes.
 Called Arnfinn Steelaxe by the men of his fleet which had as many as twenty ships, rivaling that of his fathers when he was Jarl of Orkney.
 Led a raid to the Faroe islands from which only he returned in the year 972.
-Made Jarl after his father died in 979, marrying King Kenneth II of Alba’s eldest daughter, ruling until he was slain in a battle at sea against his brother Ljot in 982 AD.
+Made Jarl after his father died in 979, marrying King Kenneth II of Alba’s eldest daughter.
+Arnfinn ruled well until he was slain in a battle at sea against his brothers Ljot and Hlodvir in 982 AD.

-Hlodvir r.985-988 Son of Thorfinn Skullsplitter, Hlodvir had fought on his brother Ljot’s side when he usurped and killed their eldest brother Arnfinn in 982.
-Hlodvir usurped power from his brother Ljot who was childless in the year 985 AD, banishing him to the Faroe Islands on pain of death should he return.
+Hlodvir r.985-988 Son of Thorfinn Skullsplitter, Hlodvir had fought on the side of his brother Ljot’s when he usurped and killed their eldest brother Arnfinn in 982.
+Hlodvir, in eventually betrayed his brother and usurped power from him in the year 985, banishing Ljot to the Faroe Islands on pain of death should he return.
 His second son Sigurd inherited the Jarldom upon Hlodvir’s death in the winter of 988.

 The Raven standard of Sigurd the Stout

-Einar Wry Mouth r.1014-1020.
-Eldest son of Thorfinn Skullsplitter who was known as Wry Mouth because he was a tough man, known to be uncompromising.
+Geir Wry Mouth r.1014-1020.
+Third eldest son of Sigurd the stout who was known as Wry Mouth because he was a tough man, known to be unforgiving, greedy, and uncompromising.
 He was a stout fighter like his father.
-Made war with his two eldest brothers, Brusi and Rögnvald beginning in 1014 after their fathers day in the Battle of Clontarf.
+Made war with his two eldest brothers, Brusi and Rögnvald beginning in 1014 after their fathers’ death in the Battle of Clontarf.
+He later killed Rögnvald with poison and banished Brusi to northern exile several years later.
 A lover of poetry and stories who retained hundreds of various courtly skalds and musicians during his reign as Jarl of Orkney, he wrote several family and personal poems which survive today.
+Slain by his brother Thorfinn the Mighty in trial by combat in the winter of 1020.

 Thorfinn the Mighty r.1020-1065.
 Youngest son of Sigurd the Stout, Jarl of Orkney, 988-1014.
-Born in the year 1013 AD before his fathers’ death in the Battle of Clontarf in the year 1014.
+Born in the year 1013 before his fathers’ death in the Battle of Clontarf in the year 1014.
 Thorfinn was fostered by Thorkell, a respected warrior and raider for most of his life.
-Thorfinn began sailing and pillaging throughout Alba and Ireland in at the age of twelve.
+Thorfinn began sailing and pillaging throughout Alba and Ireland at the age of twelve.
+Killed his elder brother Geir the Jarl of Orkney in 1020 in a trial by combat.
 In the year 1030 he slew Sigfus Skaldbane on the deck of his greatship Loki.
 Thorfinn invaded Alba, Strathclyde, and western regions of Northumbria in 1037.
 Defeated at the Battle of the Longships in 1038, destroying King Duncan I’s royal fleet at Deerness in 1040.
-Captured Strathclyde and annexed several coastal settlements in Northumbria in the year 1041, withdrawing in that same year after Jarl Siward marched on his raiders with full strength.
+Captured Strathclyde and annexed several coastal settlements in Northumbria in the year 1041; withdrawing in that same year after Jarl Siward marched on his raiders with full strength.
 Became an ally of Macbeth, King of Alba, Moray, and Strathclyde, allowing for peace between the Orkneymen and the Men of Alba from 1040 to 1059.
 A convert to Christianity in the year 1050, Thorfinn the Mighty died whilst sailing to the Faroe Islands in 1065.
 Both his sons Erlend and Paul would hold the title of Jarl of Orkney after his death.

 1065-1067, Title vacant

 Einar r.1067-1078.
 Distant cousin of Thorfinn the Mighty who claimed to be a descendant of Thorfinn Skullsplitter as well.
-Invaded and occupied parts of Strathclyde in 1072, before he was defeated by King Malcolm III of Alba at the Battle of Lannraig.
-Killed in 1078 in Western Iceland.
-After spending a summer exploring the island whilst on a visit to the Danish colony of Iceland, Einar met a native thane named Thorgrief the Short, who slain him in a test of arms.
+Invaded and occupied parts of Strathclyde in the year 1072 before he was defeated by King Malcolm III of Alba at the Battle of Lannraig.
+Killed in the year 1078 in Western Iceland.
+After spending a summer in the Danish colony of Iceland Jarl Einar met a native thane named Thorgrief the Short; who slain him in a test of arms by putting an Icelandic spjót, spear, through his eye.

-Erlend r.1078-1090.
+Erlend r.1078-1089.
 A son of Thorfinn The Mighty.
-As Jarl he sent an expedition to the Faroe Islands in 1081 to quell rebellious scaldingi raiders upset with the previous summers raids.
-A respected raider and Jarl who presided over some of the most fruitful years of pillaging since the reign of Sigurd the Stout.
-Jarl Erlend was defeated and captured after a raid on Nairn in the Kingdom of Moray in the year 1090 shortly executed by King Macbeth MacFinlay shortly after.
+As Jarl he sent an expedition to the Faroe Islands in the year 1081 to quell rebellious scaldingi raiders upset with the previous summers raids.
+A respected raider and Jarl who presided over some of the most fruitful years of pillaging since the reign of Sigurd the Stout, Jarl Erlend was defeated and captured after a raid on Nairn in the Kingdom of Moray in the year 1090, executed by King Macbeth MacFinlay shortly after his capture.
 His head was taken by King Macbeth II’s hand and his body burnt.

-Paul r.1090-1091.
-Youngest son of Thorfinn The Mighty who was named after Paul the Apostle upon his father’s conversion to Christianity in 1050.
+Paul r.1089-1091.
+Youngest son of Thorfinn The Mighty who was named after Paul the Apostle upon his father’s conversion to Christianity in the year 1050.
 Sent longships against Sweyn Skömolurk Jarl of Österland in 1089.
 Alienated many of his loyal thanes in his later reign with his devout Christian beliefs and practices.
 This included the brandishing of Christian icons and relics in his great hall.
-Died of fever in 1091 at Thurso.
+Died of fever in the year 1091 at Thurso.

 The Life of King Harold Godwinson, the last Saxon King of England